Khaled110/Dry-Beans-Classification/README.md

 - Exploring the dataset.
 - Getting summary statistics.
 - Checking for null values and duplicated records.
-- Apllying Some visualizations for more insights.
+- Applying some visualizations for more insights.

 ## Data Import
 Importing needed libraries to get started, training and testing data.